- A

 Setting up the cargo on board the vessel to ensure the preservation of the cargo, the safety of the ship and the easy access to the ports of call.
 The Captain establishes a cargo plan indicating the location of the goods on board the vessel.

 Large rope used for mooring ships.
+Damage

 Damage to the ship or its cargo.